nf-core/eager/docs/usage.md

 #### 2 Investigating an failed process's `work/` directory

-If you haven't found a clear solution to the failed process from the reported error's, you can next go into the directory where the process was working in, and investigate the log and error messages that are produced by each command of the process.
+If you haven't found a clear solution to the failed process from the reported errors, you can next go into the directory where the process was working in, and investigate the log and error messages that are produced by each command of the process.